vcc1432/homework-week-2/README.md

     ```
     _Note: This is a named export_
 1. The exported `pathFind` should be a function.
 Declare this function with the `function` keyword (otherwise the tests cannot check if your function is recursive later)
 1. The function will be called with two parameters: `pathFind(path, object)`.
 The path is an array of strings and the object is an object.
-The array of strings refer to a sequence of properties on the object.
+The array of strings refer to a sequence of properties on the object and its nested objects.
 Here are some examples of how it should work:
     ```js
     pathFind(["foo"], { foo: "bar" }) // === "bar"
     pathFind(["name"], { name: "Dave" }) // === "Dave"
-    pathFind(["author", "name"], { author: { name: "Stephen" } }) // === "Stephen"
+    pathFind(["author", "name"], { year: 1988, author: { name: "Stephen" } }) // === "Stephen"
     pathFind(["book", "author", "name"], {
       book: {
         author: {
           name: "Yuval"
-        }
-      }
+        },
+        year: 2015
+      },
+      category: "Science"
     }) // === "Yuval"
     ```
 1. The function should be a pure function, neither of the inputs should be mutated.